telefonicaid/fiware-cygnus/docker/README.md

-# How to use this Dockerfile
+# Cygnus Containerization

-The process of building this application and packing it into a container, could be a little long in time terms.
+The process of building this application and packing it into a container could be a little long in time terms.
 Addressing this issue, the process is separated in two steps: Building the jar and packing the cygnus container.

 ## Run the two steps at once